 Do you see it?
 Now do you see the reason he is asking you that question?

 But what if you offered your brain a different thought?
-What if you thought this instead, “That’s an interesting question he is asking.
-Interesting because I’ve told him for 20 years what’s wrong.
+What if you thought this instead: “That’s an interesting question he is asking.
+Interesting because I’ve told him for twenty years what’s wrong.
 And I’m pretty sure he has good hearing and brain tissue.
 That means his question isn’t genuine.
 It’s a challenge to keep me in his little game, and I’m not playing anymore.”

 Now THAT thought causes you to feel clear and empowered.
-And when you feel clear and empowered, you say, “I’ve already told you what to do, and then I gave you 20 years to do it.
-Good-bye.”
+And when you feel clear and empowered, you say, “I’ve already told you what to do and then I gave you twenty years to do it.
+Goodbye.”
 And you leave.
 What is the result in your life?
 You no longer get kicked in the shin every day.

 Now, THAT’s a beginning.
-It doesn’t mean anything yet – but at least he is demonstrating that he has some self-awareness on his own.
-This would be like him kicking you for 20 years and then stopping suddenly and saying, “I kick you all the time.
+It doesn’t mean anything yet, but at least he is demonstrating that he has some self-awareness on his own.
+This would be like him kicking you for twenty years and then stopping suddenly and saying, “I kick you all the time.
 I shouldn’t do that.
 I’m going to stop.
 Is there anything else I do that bothers you?”

-Here’s the thing, if we answer that question for them, (and we already have for 20 years, remember?) we don’t give them a chance to show that they understand or have insight or self-awareness on their own.
-And if they don’t have it and they are unwilling to search for it then it doesn’t matter what you tell them.
-They will do one of two things with the information you give them.
+Here’s the thing: if we answer that question for them (and we already have for twenty years, remember?), we don’t give them a chance to show that they understand or have insight or self-awareness on their own.
+And if they don’t have it and they are unwilling to search for it, then it doesn’t matter what you tell them.
+They will do one of two things with the information you give them:

-They will jump through your hoops and make the aesthetic changes “you are demanding” (“Oh she’s so demanding.
-She wants me to stop kicking her in the shins – picky, picky woman, but whatever.”) in order to maintain control over you.
+1. They will jump through your hoops and make the aesthetic changes “you are demanding” (“Oh, she’s so demanding.
+She wants me to stop kicking her in the shins.
+Picky, picky woman, but whatever.”) in order to maintain control over you.
 But it won’t last because it isn’t real.